drminnaar/azure-dotnet-examples/README.md

   - [Azure Service Bus - One Way Messaging]

     A basic example that demonstrates how to create a producer that sends messages to a service bus queue, where a consumer receives the message from the queue and processes the message.

+  - [Azure Service Bus - Pub/Sub]

+    Demonstrates how to configure topics for publish/subscribe

+  - [Azure Service Bus - Pub/Sub With Rules]

+    Demonstrates how to configure topics for publish/subscribe using rules like Correlation Rule Filter and SQL Rule Filter

 ---